-A MATLAB® GUI is a figure window to which you add user-operated components.
+A MATLAB® UI is a figure window to which you add user-operated components.
 You can select, size, and position these components as you like.
 Using callbacks you can make the components do what you want when the user clicks or manipulates the components with keystrokes.

 Using this approach, you create a code file that defines all component properties and behaviors.
 When a user executes the file, it creates a figure, populates it with components, and handles user interactions.
 Typically, the figure is not saved between sessions because the code in the file creates a new one each time it runs.

-GUI containing just a few components
+Create a UI containing a few components